Stuycs-K/final-project-10-mongem-tangw/WORKLOG.md

 ### 5/31/23

 Worked with Matthew to fix user interface so it's functioning for the MVP, and outlined the demo presentation + practiced.
-Created demo branch
+Created demo branch, hid Creator method and fixed typos so the project MVP is ready to present.
+Updated main and demo as well.

 ## Matthew